 Agency is a critical tool to build resilience for women and girls, enabling them to become active decision makers in their lives and enhancing their ability to respond to and cope with shocks.
 At this session, you could hear from two organizations as they shared their approaches to build resilience through agency that have been implemented in multiple country contexts.
 Panelists shared evidence from an adolescent safe space program and a village savings and loan association (VSLA).
 Together, we will also previewed results from J-PAL's upcoming literature review on women's agency.

 What Women in Humanitarian Contexts Have to Say About Economic Empowerment and Resilience

 Chaired by International Rescue Committee

-Sessions in this track will illustrate how we use proven and emerging measures, methods and evidence for strengthening the resilience of households, communities and market systems and how we empower people with data.
-The sessions will feature both new data and ways of measuring, as well as new uses or analysis for existing datasets.
+Sessions in this track illustrated how we use proven and emerging measures, methods and evidence for strengthening the resilience of households, communities and market systems and how we empower people with data.
+The sessions featured both new data and ways of measuring, as well as new uses or analysis for existing datasets.
 Because resilience is a multi-faceted concept, understanding how systems-level change supports or negatively impacts resilience adds to this challenge.

 Evidence on Pushing Frontiers in Gender and Financial Inclusion